 Hair loss in women

-Hair loss can have dismaying or even devastating influence on a woman's quality of life, not least because hair loss is often wrongly considered a less significant psychological and emotional problem for women than it is for men.
+Female hair loss can have a dismaying or even devastating influence on a woman's quality of life, not least because hair loss is, often wrongly considered, a less significant psychological and emotional problem for women than it is for men.
 Too often, a woman's hair loss is not taken seriously by family or friends or even by a woman's personal physician.

-While hair loss itself can present psychological and emotional problems for a woman, failure of others to recognise the seriousness of these problems may contribute additionally to psychological and emotional effects that can range from decreased self-esteem to anxiety and depression.
+While hair loss itself can present psychological and emotional problems for a woman, failure of others to recognise the seriousness of these problems, may contribute to psychological and emotional effects that can range from decreased self-esteem to anxiety and depression.

-Hair loss in a woman may also be overlooked as a "normal" phenomenon.
+Female hair loss may also be overlooked as a "normal" phenomenon.
 Gradual hair loss is often associated with ageing.
 Temporary hair loss is often associated with pregnancy.
 Very often, women have pattern hair loss that "runs in the family".